 On January 27, 2014, a trial commenced between ETP against Enterprise Products Partners, L.P. and Enterprise Products Operating LLC (collectively, "Enterprise") and Enbridge (US) Inc. Trial resulted in a verdict in favor of ETP against Enterprise that consisted of \$319 million in compensatory damages and \$595 million in disgorgement to ETP.
 The jury also found that ETP owed Enterprise approximately \$1 million under a reimbursement agreement.
 On July 29, 2014, the trial court entered a final judgment in favor of ETP and awarded ETP \$536 million, consisting of compensatory damages, disgorgement, and pre-judgment interest.
 The trial court also ordered that ETP shall be entitled to recover post-judgment interest and costs of court and that Enterprise is not entitled to any net recovery on its counterclaims.
 Enterprise filed a notice of appeal with the Court of Appeals.
 On July 18, 2017, the Court of Appeals issued its opinion and reversed the trial court's judgment.
+ETP's motion for rehearing to the Court of Appeals was denied.
 ETP intends to file a petition for review with the Texas Supreme Court.